-As a way of easing the financial strife that the COVID-19 pandemic the Canadian Government implemented the Canada Emergency Response Benefit (CERB).
+As a way of easing the financial strife that the COVID-19 pandemic has caused, the Canadian Government implemented the Canada Emergency Response Benefit (CERB).
 The CERB was established as financial support to help qualified Canadian residents.
 This helped maintain some sense of financial stability while a large portion of the country was being locked down.

 More About the CERB

 Sudden unemployment or loss of their unemployment insurance left many with nowhere to turn for financial help.
 Lenders don’t often provide access to loans and their credit cards tend to max out.
 Realizing the pandemic lockdown would hurt citizens and the economy, the Canadian Government acted quickly by introducing the CERB legislation.

 Under the terms of the CERB, Canadians could get $2,000 a month in relief benefits.
 CERB was put in place for seven periods.
 4 weeks each at $500 a week, starting on March 15, 2020, and expired on September 26, 2020.
 Those in need had to apply for each 4-week period separately.